QR code linking to mobile-ssh.github.io

 Port forwarding

-Save local tunnel specs with a server profile or add tunnels while connected.
+Save local tunnel specs with a server profile — tunnels open automatically on connect, or add/remove them while connected.

 Reconnect workflow

-Foreground service, wake locks, keepalives, and reconnect attempts help sessions survive mobile network changes.
+Foreground service, wake locks, keepalives, and exponential-backoff reconnect keep sessions alive through screen-off and roaming.

 One screen, several live shells